tedkirkpatrick/474-14-1/challenges.md

 across multiple data centres (perhaps on multiple continents), raises the following challenges:

+* Every component---processors, storage, network, software---can and will fail.
-* Single points of failure---hardware or software---can take the whole system down.
+* Centralized services---hardware or software---can take all their dependencies down if they fail.
-* Clocks from different machines or data centers will not agree.
+* Clocks from different machines or data centers can give different results.
-* Data replicated at multiple locations may differ for each reader.
+* Users will notice and dislike even small (100&nbsp;ms = 0.1&nbsp;s) delays.
+* When the network fails, you have to choose between consistent storage or available storage.
 * Information takes substantial time to transmit long distances.
+* Messages can be slow, lost, or duplicated (even when using TCP).
+* Demand can change on short notice
+{% comment %}
 * Some governments require some data to be stored in specific geographic regions.
 * Warehouse-scale computers have different performance bottlenecks than single servers.
-* Demand can change suddenly and with little warning.
+{% endcomment %}